hydro-informatics/hydro-informatics.github.io/_build/html/_sources/python-basics/pyinstall.md

 ````{tabbed} Windows

 ```{warning}
-Because of GDAL can currently not be directly installed with `pip` on *Windows*, trying to setup the computational environment with `pip` on *Windows* will very likely fail. **Windows users preferably use {ref}`conda-env`**, but can alternatively continue with a virtual *pip* environment for learning *Python* basics.
+Because GDAL can currently not be directly installed with `pip` on *Windows*, trying to set up the computational environment with `pip` on *Windows* will very likely fail. **Windows users preferably use {ref}`conda-env`**, but can alternatively continue with a virtual *pip* environment for learning *Python* basics.
 In this case, geospatial programming contents require an installation of {ref}`qgis-install`, which comes with a built-in *Python* terminal for algorithmic geospatial analyses.
 ```

 Make sure that {{ getpy }} (>= version 3.4) installed.
 In addition, install *virtualenv* (in the following, alternatively use `py` instead of `python`, if `python` returns errors):